gap-system/PackageDistro/README.md

     python -m pip install -r tools/requirements.txt

 For information about what each script does, please consult its source, which should have comments explaining what it does and how to invoke it.

 ## Other directories

-The various scripts use a bunch of auxiliary directories to store and exchange data:
+The various scripts create and/oruse a bunch of auxiliary directories to store and exchange data:

 - `_archives` is used to store copies of all package archives
 - `_pkginfos` stores copies of the `PackageInfo.g`
-- `_releases`
+- `_releases`: TODO
-- `_unpacked_archives`
+- `_unpacked_archives`: TODO